 Rather tame for SPx, the refined 2005 design offers one of the most appealing looks of all the cards on this list.
 However, the rookie card for Aaron Rodgers would occupy an even higher spot if not for the sticker autograph.
 A gold Spectrum parallel is limited to just 25.

 Loud and unapologetic, the 2005 Bowman Chrome Aaron Rodgers rookie card stands out for a few reasons.
 First, the hand-numbering is an odd choice and is harder to spot.
 Also, the sticker autograph is applied vertically on the card, which seems to conflict with the design.
 Several Refractors parallels are available, but the Bronze (#/50) is the only one that seems to show up.

-A large on-card signature and great design truly makes this one of the ultimate Aaron Rodgers rookie cards.
-The limited print run means that there are not many of these available at any one time and the prices reflect the strength of the card.
+A large on-card signature makes this one of the ultimate Aaron Rodgers rookie cards.
+The design is also impressive.
+A limited print run means that there are not many of these available at any one time and the prices reflect the strength of the card.

 Normally, a card that has one of the highest print runs on the list is unlikely to be among the top cards.
-But Contenders is not just any product and this Aaron Rodgers Rookie Ticket is easily one of his most popular and valuable cards.
-Although the card is not numbered, the print run was revealed to be 530 copies, making it almost twice as plentiful as other Aaron Rodgers autograph on the list.
-Despite this, ungraded cards still normally go for over $500.
+But the Contenders Rookie Ticket cards are not just any rookie option and this Aaron Rodgers rookie card is easily one of his most popular and valuable releases.
+Although the card is not numbered, the print run was revealed to be 530 copies, making it almost twice as plentiful as other Aaron Rodgers autographs covered here.
+Despite this, ungraded cards still normally go for over $1,000.

 Simple and elegant, 2005 SP Authentic brings collectors the top overall Aaron Rodgers rookie card.
-A jersey patch and on-card autograph is further enhanced by a print run of only 99.
-Expect to pay over $1,500 if you want to add one of these babies to your collection.
+The on-card autograph is further enhanced by small relic swatch and a print run of only 99.
+Expect to pay many thousands of dollars if you want to add one of these babies to your collection.